Throat swab culture

 A normal or negative result means no bacteria or other germs that may cause a sore throat were found.

 An abnormal or positive result means bacteria or other germs that can cause a sore throat were seen on the throat swab.

 Throat swab culture Risks

-This test is safe and well-tolerated.
-In very few patients, the sensation of gagging may lead to an urge to vomit or cough.
+This test is safe and easy to tolerate.
+In very few people, the sensation of gagging may lead to an urge to vomit or cough.